Gedong

-We didn't divorce immediately because my biggest concern was Sean and Brenden.
-It all seemed resonably stable.
-Made and I no longer lived together, and did whatever she did while I mostly stayed with the boys.
+We didn't divorce immediately because my biggest concern was for Sean and Brenden.
+All seemed resonably stable.
+Made and I no longer lived together, and she did whatever she did in her very active social life while I mostly stayed with the boys.
+Made was hard enough to live with in the best of times, it would clearly get worse under pressure.

 But suddenly it all came to a head, and I didn't even recognize it had happened.